HenrikJoreteg/human-javascript/ch4 - cleanliness.md

 You could export a constructor (like above), or a single function, or even a set of functions.
 Generally, however I'd encourage you to only export one thing from each module.

 Of course, browsers don’t have support for these kinds of modules out of the box (there is no `window.require`).
 But, luckily that can be fixed.
-I use a clever little tool called [stitch](https://github.com/sstephenson/stitch) written by [Sam Stephenson](https://twitter.com/sstephenson) of 37signals.
-There’s also another one by [@substack](https://twitter.com/substack) called [browserify](https://github.com/substack/node-browserify) that lets you use a lot of the node.js utils on the client as well.
+We use a clever little tool called [stitch](https://github.com/sstephenson/stitch) written by [Sam Stephenson](https://twitter.com/sstephenson) of 37signals.
+There’s also another one by [@substack](https://twitter.com/substack) called [browserify](https://github.com/substack/node-browserify) that also lets you use a lot of the node.js utils on the client as well.

 What they do is create a `require` function and bundle up a folder of modules into an app package.

 Stitch is written for node.js but you could just as easily just use another server-side language and just use node to build your client package.
-Ultimately it’s just creating a single JS file and of course at that point you can just serve it like any other static file.
+Ultimately it’s just creating a single JS file and of course once generated that file can just be served like any other static file.

 You set up Stitch in a simple express server like this: